giovanischiar/fridgnet/README.md

           }
       ```

-      This type its one of the effectives that is used in the aplication to draw the outline of cities, counties, states, and countries.
-This type consider that the location is only one closed polygon with possible holes within, where the first list is the coordinates of the polygon itself while the other ones are the inside possible holes.
+      This type is one of the effective ones used in the application to draw the outline of cities, counties, states, and countries.
+This type considers that the location is only one closed polygon with possible holes within, where the first list represents the coordinates of the polygon itself while the other ones represent the possible inside holes.
     - [`MultiPolygon`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.7)

-      This other second effective type is used to draw locations that contain more than one polygon, like United States that have Alaska and Hawaii as ultramarine states.
-Its an array of `Polygon`
+      This second effective type is used to draw locations that contain more than one polygon, like the United States, which has Alaska and Hawaii as outlying states.
+It's an array of `Polygon`.

-    Altough only `Polygon` and `Multipolygon` are used to plot locations on the map, when I was searching for the locations, there was times that the API returned `Point` or `LineString` making me have to handle those types, too.
-    The point was the `coordinates` field has a variable type, so I had to learn how to create a custom JSON deserializer when convert the JSON into Kotlin objects
+    Although only `Polygon` and `Multipolygon` are used to plot locations on the map, there were times when the API returned `Point` or `LineString`, making me have to handle those types as well.
+The issue was that the `coordinates` field had a variable type, so I had to learn how to create a custom JSON deserializer when converting the JSON into Kotlin objects.

 ### Clipping of polygons

-  - Plot those polygons as the locations grow became a very onerous task.
-So, to solve that, I implemented clipping of theses polygons.
-Thus the app won't draw polygons that are not visible.
-I created some tests to aid me in this task.
-Before I created theses tests I draw on paper each possible case a polygon should not be drawn by the app.
-Let's take a look of the digitalized (and enhanced) version:
+  - The application, especially the 'MapScreen', mainly consists of rendering polygons on a map.
+These polygons are a list of several coordinates outlining a region of the map when those coordinates are connected to each other.
+As many polygons are rendered on the map, the heavier the calculations the app would need to do, making the app very slow.
+That's when the classical Computer Graphics method called [clipping](https://en.wikipedia.org/wiki/Clipping_(computer_graphics)) comes in handy.
+It prevents the app from rendering unnecessary polygons that the screen is not presenting at the moment.
+To make this clipping algorithm happen, I started drawing on paper all the possible cases where a polygon shouldn't be rendered because it is not visible on the screen.
+Let's take a look at the digitized (and enhanced) version:

   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./readme-res/clipping-challenge/dark/clipping-visual-tests.dark.svg">
     <img alt="Clipping of polygons Diagram" src="./readme-res/clipping-challenge/light/clipping-visual-tests.light.svg">
   </picture>

   As you can see, the big rectangle at the center is the visible area of the map at the moment; I call it `bounds`.
-To simplify it, instead of compare each coordinate of each polygon against `bounds`'s coordinates, I compare its `southeast` and `northeast` coordinates.
-Let's take a closer look of what those rectangles mean
+To simplify, instead of comparing each coordinate of each polygon against the coordinates of `bounds`, I compare its `southeast` and `northeast` coordinates.
+Let's take a closer look at what those rectangles mean.

   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./readme-res/clipping-challenge/dark/clipping-test-legend.dark.svg">
     <img alt="Clipping Visual Tests Diagram" src="./readme-res/clipping-challenge/light/clipping-test-legend.light.svg">